JonathanMEdwards/subtext10/doc/language.md

 Here the first try clause accesses the `literal?` option.
 If it was chosen, its numeric value becomes the result.
 But if `plus?` was chosen, then the first clause will reject and the second will execute instead, recursively evaluating the `left` and `right` items of the `plus?` option and then adding them together.
 We get pattern matching “for free” because accessing an option makes the entire containing try clause conditional on that option having been choosen.

-## Series and tables
+## Arrays and tables

 So far we have discussed various kinds of blocks.
-The other way data is combined is with _series_.
-A series is an ordered set of zero or more items containing values of the same fixed type.
-A _text_ is a series of characters.
-A _table_ is a series of records, where each record is called a _row_, and each of the fields of the record is called a _column_.
-Every series defines a value, called it’s _template_, which defines the default value for newly created items.
+The other way data is combined is with an  _array_.
+An array is an ordered set of zero or more items containing values of the same fixed type.
+A _text_ is an array of characters.
+A _table_ is an array of records, where each record is called a _row_, and each of the fields of the record is called a _column_.
+Every array defines a value, called it’s _template_, which defines the default value for newly created items.
 For example:
 ```
-numbers: series {0}
+numbers: array {0}
 customers: table {
   name: ''
   address: ''
 }
 ```
-The series `numbers` contain numbers, defaulting to 0.
-The table definition `customers: table {...}` is equivalent to `customers: series {record {...}}`.
+The array `numbers` contain numbers, defaulting to 0.
+The table definition `customers: table {...}` is equivalent to `customers: array {record {...}}`.
 The table contains columns `name` and `address` defaulting to the empty text.

-A series is initially created as empty.
-Text is a series of characters with the space character as the template, so `'' =? series{\ }`
+An array is initially created empty.
+Text is an array of characters with the space character as the template, so `'' =? array{\ }`

-The `&` function (pronounced “and”) is used to add items to a series.
+The `&` function (pronounced “and”) is used to add items to an array.
 For example:
 ```
 n = numbers & 1 & 2 & 3
 c = customers & with{.name := 'Joe', .address := 'Pleasantown, USA'}
 ```
-The `&` function takes a series as it’s left input and an item value as its right input, resulting in a series equal to the input plus a new item with that value.
+The `&` function takes an array as it’s left input and an item value as its right input, resulting in an array equal to the input plus a new item with that value.
 The default value of the item is the template of the seqence.
 In a table it is often convenient to use a `with` block as above to change some of the columns and let the others default to their template values.

-The `followed-by` function concatenates two series: `series1 followed-by series2` is a copy of `series1` with all the items from `series2` added to its end.
-The two series must have the same type template.
+The `followed-by` function concatenates two arrays: `array1 followed-by array2` is a copy of `array1` with all the items from `array2` added to its end.
+The two array must have the same type template.

-The items in a series are numbered starting at 1 for the first item.
+The items in an array are numbered starting at 1 for the first item.
 This number is called the item’s _index_.
-The number of items in a series (not counting the template) is called its _length_, available by calling the `length()` function.
+The number of items in an array (not counting the template) is called its _length_, available by calling the `length()` function.

-An item in a series can be accessed via its index using square brackets, as in:
+An item in an array can be accessed via its index using square brackets, as in:
 ```
 n = numbers & 1 & 2
 check n[1] =?
 1